Image by Maurice Photo Inc.

 In prior decades, Ian spent his late teens and early 20s as a film critic and journalist for websites in New York, Los Angeles, and Seattle before moving on to study directing, cinematography, and editing at Seattle Film Institute.
 He blogged for prominent sites, conducted interviews ranging from actor Terence Stamp to New York Times bestselling author Donald Miller, and wrote multiple screenplays leading up to his work on ‘From the Sky.’

 Ian’s new narrative short film is the supernatural dramedy ‘The Devil Needs a Fix,’ which he wrote and directed.
-The film completed post production in 2016 and is being submitted to film festivals.
+The film completed post production in 2016 and will debut as a World Premiere at the 2017 Seattle International Film Festival in May.
 Ian is also developing a TV series with a well-regarded creative team.
 To watch ‘From the Sky,’ and for more on his films and works in progress, click Projects.